 Waterhouse was baptised on 17 March 1816 in the small West Yorkshire town of Heckmondwike; his parents were William and Hannah.
 His father is listed as a carpet weaver in the census when his son was born although more than two decades later he is recorded as a manufacturer of carpets, suggesting he was an effective businessman.[2]

-Late twentieth-century academic Anthony Hobson suggests the widower first met his second wife, fellow artist Isabella MackenzieEnglish portrait painter; mother of John William Waterhouse, during 1846 at either the Royal Academy or the Society of British Artists exhibitions where they both had works displayed.[7]
+The late twentieth-century academic Anthony Hobson suggests that Waterhouse met his second wife, fellow artist Isabella MackenzieEnglish portrait painter; mother of John William Waterhouse, during 1846 at either the Royal Academy or the Society of British Artists exhibitions, where they both had works displayed.[7]
 During one of his return trips to London from Rome, he married Isabella in Kensington Parish Church on 5 February 1848.[8][9]
 He took his bride back to Italy where three of their four children were born: the eldest, John WilliamEnglish artist known primarily for his depictions of women set in scenes from myth, legend or poetry.
 He is the best known of that group of artists who from the 1880s revived the literary themes favoured by the Pre-Raphaelites. , was born in 1849; Edwin, who was baptised on 2 June 1850; and Jessie, born on 22 February 1853, their only daughter.
 The couple’s youngest child, Charles, was born in 1855 after they had permanently relocated back to Britain in 1854 although he was not baptised until 18 May the following year.[8][10]

 Isabella died, aged 36, on 8 September 1857 of tuberculosis at the couple’s Kensington home;[11] their two younger sons, Charles and Edwin, also died from tuberculosis in adolescence.[12][a]Charles died 4 December 1871, aged 15; Edwin died earlier when he was an adolescent.[12]
 Waterhouse married for a third time on 18 April 1860; his bride was Frederica Mary Jane Perceval.
 A cousin of Lord Egmont and Arden, she was a grand-daughter of Spencer Perceval, the assassinated prime minister.
 They had two sons, Frederick and William, and two daughters, Mary and Alice; all the children were born in Kensington between 1861 and 1870.
 Frederica was not only well connected but also had sufficient income to allow the family a prosperous lifestyle.[b]The Perceval family had received monetary compensation from the Government following the assassination; Frederica had been one of the beneficiaries.[5]
 Waterhouse continued to paint the occasional portrait although he ceased submitting exhibits after 1861.[11]